srynsh/BandwidthLimiter/report.md

 ### Features

+- run on physical devices instead of VMs (can use WiFi login system)
 - Set a cap on the amount of data that can be used (eg: 1GB/day per device).
 - Set a maximum bandwidth limit (eg: 30mbps per user).
 - Allow/block traffic from certain ports (eg: 80, 443, 22, etc).